 Content prioritization.
 During development of the Natural Hazard Accounts, the measurement of natural hazards whose costs associated with climate change are rising will be prioritized, and those costs will be distributed across national income and natural capital accounts.
 Other hazards not associated with climate change may also affect natural capital and these will also be measured, as will the benefits that natural capital provides in hazard reduction.
 Costs of hazards not associated with climate change and not affecting natural capital will be included in the Accounts, but will have a lower priority in the phased development process.

+5.Suggested EOP change: Keep a focus on the broad impacts of natural hazards in natural capital first, then mitigation of hazards by natural capital second.
+Keep impacts to human & built capital as needed parallel efforts that sit alongside HANC (how do we keep momentum for both?).
+Prioritize content development by data availability (what can be added without major new data collection efforts?)

+6.Potential additional change: Frame as “extreme weather” or “weather & climate” rather than “climate change” to maintain broad political support for the effort? (climate nexus attribution remains unclear in some areas)

 Support for distributional analysis.
 The Accounts will support analysis of distributional issues related to hazards, the economy, and natural capital.
 Natural Hazards Accounts will articulate the impacts of hazards on vulnerable populations, as well as broad distributional impacts on well-being.
 This will include costs to institutions upon which such populations depend, such as local and tribal governments and communities.
-The Accounts will consider cross-border impacts (e.g., wildfire smoke, supply chains, human migration), expand this to compound and cascading disasters – consider also repeating disasters in one location Aand will recognize and support the disaster lifecycle (before-after-long after); acute vs. long-term stressors (drought, permafrost melt), considering the direct costs of transitions and the indirect costs of overcoming barriers to successful resilience.
+The Accounts will consider cross-border impacts (e.g., wildfire smoke, supply chains, human migration), as one component of compound and cascading disasters, that will also include repeated disasters in one location.
+The Accounts will recognize and support the disaster lifecycle (before-after-long after), and acute vs. long-term stressors (e.g., drought, permafrost melt), where the difference in stressors reflect the direct costs of transitions and the indirect costs of overcoming barriers to successful resilience.

 Outreach.
 The U.S. will engage with the science and policy communities, both domestically and internationally, to maximize the value of the Natural Hazard Accounts for decision making, make use of best available science, and advance the state of practice in this area.
 Sitting at the cutting edge of natural and social sciences and environmental-economic accounting, this work will be a beacon for other nations as they begin their own similar efforts.